Living Our Values

 Calculating Emissions from Hotel Stays

-We collected data from EDF’s corporate travel provider as well as a survey of EDF trustees regarding their travel arrangements for attending EDF board meetings.
-For trustees who did not respond to the survey, we assumed that they stayed two nights in a hotel at the board meeting location.
+We collected data from EDF’s corporate travel provider and from EDF trustee hotel stays related to attending board meetings and events.
 We used country- and (where available) city-specific emissions factors from the Cornell Hotel Sustainability Benchmarking Index.

 The global food system produces significant GHG emissions, but we have not included such emissions in our inventories thus far.
 We are investigating the best way to account for food-related emissions from hotel stays, conferences and events.